calclavia/Voltz-Mod-Pack/README.md

 The Voltz Mod Pack is a mod pack created for both the FTB and the Technic launcher.

 ## Description
-The Universal Electricity mod pack consists various mods that uses the Universal Electricity API as well as some mods that are compatible with Universal Electricity.
+The Universal Electricity mod pack consists of various mods that uses the Universal Electricity API as well as some mods that are compatible with Universal Electricity.
 The pack consists of various tech mods that uses a standardized electricity system, brining technology and exciting possibilities into Minecraft.

 ## Permissions
 All mods in this pack have received either permission or is permitted by the mod's license.